ModeScore Sustainable Transport certification - KBCN1705

 Verification

 The assessor’s site inspection is an important aspect of the assessment and may help to confirm that all relevant information is current and can include photographs of any key areas.
 This can also help to identify safe crossing points or hazards which may not be apparent from a desktop study.
-However, web-based evidence may also be used where the assessor is satisfied that it is robust and demonstrates that it is up to date.
+Alternatively, web-based map data may be used to satisfy the evidence requirements at both Design and Post-Construction Stage, provided that the assessor is satisfied that this clearly demonstrates compliance and that the evidence is robust and up to date.

-Where web-based navigation maps (e.g. Google Maps/Street View) are used as supporting evidence, this must include:
+Where web-based navigation maps (e.g. Google Maps/Street View) are used as evidence, this must include:

 • Dated and marked-up site plan or a web-based navigation map viewer highlighting: